PulteGroup: Is it the best company in the sector?

 Now it is time to calculate the share price.
 I perform three different calculations that I learned at a Phil Town seminar.
 If you want to make the calculations yourself for this or other stocks, you can do so through the tools page on my website, where you have access to all three calculators for free.

 The first is called the Margin of Safety price, which is calculated based on earnings per share (EPS), estimated future EPS growth, and estimated future price-to-earnings ratio (P/E).
 The minimum acceptable rate of return is 15%.
-I chose to use an EPS of 14,69, which is from the year 2024.
+I chose to use an EPS of 11,12, which is from the year 2024.
 I have selected a projected future EPS growth rate of 10%.
-According to Finbox, EPS has grown 41,6% a year over the past five years, but I prefer to be a bit more conservative.
+Finbox expects EPS to grow by 9,5% over the next five years.
 Additionally, I have selected a projected future P/E ratio of 20, which is double the growth rate.
 This decision is based on PulteGroup's historically higher price-to-earnings (P/E) ratio.
 Finally, our minimum acceptable rate of return has already been established at 15%.
-After performing the calculations, we determined the sticker price (also known as fair value or intrinsic value) to be $188,37.
+After performing the calculations, we determined the sticker price (also known as fair value or intrinsic value) to be $142,59.
 We want to have a margin of safety of 50%, so we will divide it by 2.
-This means that we want to buy PulteGroup at a price of $94,18 (or lower, obviously) if we use the Margin of Safety price.
+This means that we want to buy PulteGroup at a price of $71,29 (or lower, obviously) if we use the Margin of Safety price.

 Conclusion